 (v) When the difference between the minimum and maximum weights of the four measurements is greater than 38 µg and less than or equal to 42 µg, use the median of the four values to report the Pe(Uncorrected) and calculate the Pe(Corrected) weights in accordance with point (h) of this paragraph.
 The median value is the arithmetic mean of the second-lowest and the third-lowest values among the four weights taken;

-(vi) When the difference between the minimum and maximum weights of the four measurements is greater than 42 µg reject the weighing session and quarantine the filter in the conditioning room.
+(vi) When the difference between the minimum and maximum weights of the four measurements is greater than 42 µg invalidate the weighing session and quarantine the filter in the conditioning room.
 The testing facility may decide to void the filter and replace it with a new filter for a pre-sampling weighing session, or discard the filter and repeat the brake emissions test for a post-sampling weighing session;

 (vii) After a minimum of 24h take the filter out of quarantine and weigh it twice in accordance with points (i) and (ii) in this paragraph;